One of the best ways to develop an organized and effective practice routine is to learn jazz standards.

-With a relaxed swing feel, at any tempo, beautiful melodies, and engaging harmony, Brazilian Jazz tunes are essential repertoire for any Jazz guitarist.
+With a relaxed swing feel, beautiful melodies, and engaging harmony, Brazilian jazz tunes are essential repertoire for any jazz guitarist.

-While you may not learn all of these tunes, having two or three Brazilian Jazz Standards under your fingers is worth working out.
+While you may not learn all of these tunes, having two or three Brazilian standards under your fingers is essential.

-Not only will this fill out your repertoire, it’ll help you develop your rhythm, comping patterns, and picking-hand technique at the same time.
+Not only will this fill out your repertoire, it develops your rhythm, comping patterns, and picking-hand technique.

-To get you started, here are 8 classic Brazilian Jazz tunes to choose from when exploring Bossa Nova and Samba in your studies.
+To get you started, here are 8 classic Brazilian jazz tunes to explore.

 - Black Orpheus